 Symptoms vary depending on the type of seborrhea.

-Finding underlying diseases is important, and your veterinarian may run some diagnostic tests such as:
+Find the underlying cause, your veterinarian may run some diagnostic tests which may include:

 Finding and treating the underlying cause is necessary.
 This may include:

-Medicated antiseborrheic shampoos given every three days until the condition is brought under control.
+- Medicated antiseborrheic shampoos applied every three days until the condition is under control.
 There are different types of shampoo depending on which form of seborrhea your cat has.